sol1-ansible/sol1-shorewall/README.md

 ### shorewall_run - Ansible Shorewall role run or not

-This allows you to protect against overwriting an existing Shorewall configuration on a host if you no longer with Ansible to run this role against a specific host.
+This allows you to protect against overwriting an existing Shorewall configuration on a host if you no longer wish Ansible to run this role against a specific host.
 If this host var is not set to true for a specific host then the Shorewall role will not run against that host.

 #### Example